Kelly Clarkson Drops Jaws As She Flaunts Weight Loss In Leather Skirt & Covers Madonna

 Kelly Clarkson showed off her slim waist during her talk show this week, and her fans nearly lost it when the clip appeared on Instagram.

-In the video, Kelly opens her talk show in her usual fashion — with a cover of a hit song by another artist — and she dropped jaws with her stunning look in the video.
+In the video, Kelly opened her talk show in her usual fashion — with a cover of a hit song by another artist — and she dropped jaws with her stunning look.

-Clarkson wore a silky button-up blouse with black stripes running down it, which she had tucked into a calf-length leather skirt.
+Kelly wore a silky button-up blouse with black stripes running down it, which she had tucked into a calf-length leather skirt.
 She wore a large leather belt to cinch her wist and flaunt her weight loss.

-Kelly added leather boots, large gold hoop earrings, and rings on her fingers to complete the look as she was seen shaking her booty while singing Madonna’s hit single, “Express Yourself,” as her audience went wild.
+Kelly added leather boots, large gold hoop earrings, and rings on her fingers to complete the look as she shook her booty during a performance of Madonna’s hit single, “Express Yourself.”

-The Voice coach wore her long, blonde hair parted down the center and styled in straight strands the fell down her back and over her shoulders, and she donned a full face of makeup as well.
+The Voice coach wore her long, blonde hair parted down the center and styled in straight strands the fell down her back and over her shoulders.
+She wore a full face of makeup as well.

-Kelly’s glam look consisted of dark eyebrows, a light-colored eye shadow, long lashes, and black eyeliner.
+Kelly’s glam look included dark eyebrows, a light-colored eye shadow, long lashes, and black eyeliner.
 She also added pink blush on her cheeks, a bronzed glow, and a dark pink color on her lips to finish off the makeup style.

 “Nothing but respect for my queen KC!” one fan wrote in the comment section of the post.